sa-y-an/sa-y-an/README.md

 - I usually code in python
 - Interested in learning why and when Neural Network architectures fail.
+- In my free time I love solving people's doubt at <a href="https://stackoverflow.com/users/16361344/cshelly" >stackoverflow  </a>
 Thanks for visiting. <br>